-Davis (undisclosed) was healthy for June minicamp and appeared much improved from last year, Rich Tandler of NBC Sports Washington reports.
+Davis (undisclosed) was healthy for the Redskins' minicamp practices earlier in June and appeared much improved from last year, Rich Tandler of NBC Sports Washington reports.

-A 2017 sixth-round pick, Davis spent most of last season on the practice squad and now figures to compete with Trey Quinn, Brian Quick and a host of undrafted rookies for what likely will be one or two roster spots.
-The Georgia State University product was one of the stars of last year's combine, posting a 4.44-second 40-yard dash and 41-inch vertical at 6-foot-3, 219 pounds.
-He could eventually develop into a starter but would be lucky to push Maurice Harris for the No. 4 spot this year.
+A 2017 sixth-round pick, Davis spent most of last season on the practice squad.
+He's now expected to compete with Trey Quinn, Brian Quick and a host of undrafted rookies for what likely will be one or two roster spots at receiver.
+The Georgia State product was one of the stars of last year's NFL Combine, posting a 4.44-second 40-yard dash time and 41-inch vertical leap while checking in at 6-foot-3 and 219 pounds.
+He could eventually develop into a starter for Washington but would be lucky to push Maurice Harris for the No. 4 spot in 2018.

-Davis is reportedly present at the team facility, but it isn't clear why he isn't participating.
-The 2017 sixth-rounder is currently competing with a slew of other depth-caliber receivers for slotting under the Redskins' top trio of Jamison Crowder, Paul Richardson, and Josh Doctson.
+Davis is reportedly present at the team facility, but it isn't clear what exactly is keeping him off the practice field.
+The 2017 sixth-round pick is currently competing with a slew of other depth wideouts for slotting behind the Redskins' top trio of Jamison Crowder, Paul Richardson, and Josh Doctson.

 The 2017 sixth-round selection found himself on the very bottom of Washington's depth chart this season, spending the majority of the year on the practice squad.
 He'll now have the offseason to grow in Matt Cavanaugh's offense as one of four receivers currently under contract for next season.

 Davis (concussion) is inactive for Sunday's matchup with the Giants.